Horrifying! Multiple Fatalities at The Capital Gazette in Maryland

 There were multiple victims, possibly

 four five fatalities and twenty injuries.
 Only three patients have been reportedly sent to the hospital.
 The newspaper has 55 employees but it is not known how many were in the building.
-A shotgun was believed to have been used.
+A long gun was used and a bomb might have been found.

 The shooter focused on the editorial room.
 All are reporting the shooter is a white male, white male, white male.
+The MSM can’t stop saying, ‘white male’.

 A briefing at 4:49 reported: several have died, several others are injured and they are in the hospital; the shooter is in custody and being interrogated; authorities were on the scene in 60 seconds; the governor rushed to the scene to offer his condolences and thank the emergency response team.